Last updated: June 2022

 How can you amend your marketing preferences?

-When we first collect your data, we will give you the opportunity to confirm your preferences.
+Both when you enter our site or sign up as a user, we will confirm that you have opted into our services.
 Any electronic marketing communications we send you will include clear instructions to follow should you wish to unsubscribe at any time.

 As a data subject, you have a number of rights: